 It can be argued that the term 'sustainable development' itself encapsulates the indivisibility of peace, development and environmental protection, and therefore that making distinct references to all three creates further silos.
-However, references to sustainable development in policy and legislation do
+However, references to sustainable development in policy and legislation do not make this level of understanding clear.
+Progress on the implementation of Principle 25 therefore faces the same conceptual and political challenges as any, if not all, of the Rio Principles - of perception, understanding, and an unwillingness to tackle environmental, social and economic problems.

 Despite advances in raising the international agenda of the interdependencies noted by Principle 25, there is clearly a dearth in policies and legislation which address these explicit connections with action.
-Even though 'environmental security' is now a well-recognised and researched concept, key to UN and wider international institutional work, only a few peacekeeping missions have been clearly mandated to help the host country better manage its natural resources.
+Even though 'environmental security' is now a well-recognised and researched concept, key to UN and wider international institutional work, only a few peacekeeping missions have been clearly mandated to help the host country better manage its natural resources.30